Akbarsait/smarthome-assistant/automations/aqara-miniswitch-events.md

-# Adding Triggers to Aqara Mini Switch Aqara Mini Switch
+# Adding Triggers to Aqara Mini Switch
 This is a simple script to automate [Aqara Mini switch](https://www.aqara.com/en/product/wireless-mini-switch/) click events.
 The code below enables three power switches at my location.
 Identically, a light or an alarm could be enabled based on the click.
 - Single
 - Double